 Are you a big-picture thinker who also cares about the small details?
 Do you love the intersection of technical and administrative work?
 Do you enjoy fast-paced and challenging work environments?
 Have you been wondering, “What can I do with an industrial distribution degree?”
 If so, you might consider a career in supply chain management.
-According to APICS, the field of supply chain management allows employees to deliver products and services from the beginning to the end of the supply chain.
+According to APICS, the supply chain management field allows employees to deliver products and services from the beginning to the end of the supply chain.
 Supply chain managers assume a variety of roles on the job by engaging in the design, execution, control, and supervision of their delivery infrastructure, which may range from local to international logistics.
 Managers may manage either B2C or B2B supply chains, depending on the industry and organization.

 What is supply chain management?

 The supply chain is a critical business function for most organizations.
 Supply chain management is the oversight of goods and services as they move between businesses and locations, from start to finish and everything in between.

 An effective logistics management strategy is integral to boost client satisfaction, reduce overhead, and improve the financial position of most companies.
 A well-designed supply chain features savvy analytics, up-to-date technology, and collaboration at every step of the process.

 Supply and distribution systems have become far more complex and digitized in recent years due to advances in technology.
 With the implementation of things like cloud-based shipping and tracking software, the industry is in need of qualified workers who know their way around modern tech.
 As a result, organizations are hiring more knowledgeable and ambitious supply chain management professionals to help their products move more efficiently and solve key breakdowns in the delivery journey.

 How Supply Chains Have Been Affected by the Pandemic and What it Means for Job-Seekers